kennu/serverless-plugin-hookscripts/README.md

+# Please note that this is an old project for Serverless 0.x

-# Hook scripts plugin for Serverless
+## Hook scripts plugin for Serverless
 Kenneth Falck <kennu@iki.fi> 2016

 This plugin lets you easily create shell or node script hooks that are run whenever